Vogelmensch/scanner/paper/scanner-paper.typ

 == Results <results>

 The results are listed in @exp-result-table and plotted in @exp-result-plot.
-The timeout-rate seems to have a maximum for a value of chance between $0.175$ and $0.25$.
-The highest measured timeout-rate is $1.4 %$ for $"chance" = 0.22$.
+The timeout-rate increases with the chance until a maximum between $0.175 %$ and $0.25 %$, and decreases thereafter.
+The highest measured timeout-rate is $1.4 %$ for $"chance" = 0.22 %$.

 #figure(